CMU-Robotics-Club/RoboBuggy2/README.md

 ### X11 Setup (recommended)
-TODO: explain what X11 is for (i think it's only for the manual velocity updater in the sim?)
 - Install the appropriate X11 server on your computer for your respective operating systems (Xming for Windows, XQuartz for Mac, etc.).
 - Mac: In XQuartz settings, ensure that the "Allow connections from network clients" under "Security" is checked.
 - Windows: Make sure that you're using WSL 2 Ubuntu and NOT command prompt.